karolkrzych/everdome-frontend-recruitment/README.md

 ## Introduction

 Welcome to the Everdome Frontend Recruitment task!
 This repository is designed to assess your skills in frontend development using a simple form component.
 Your challenge is to implement various functionalities in a Next.js application.

+Assume this is outside facing application targeted to general audience.

 ### Requirements